devsisters/checkpoint/README.md

 ### CronPolicy

-CronPolicy checks the cluster periodically and notify to specified webhook (e.g. Slack) if check fails.
+CronPolicy checks the cluster periodically and notifies to specified webhook (e.g. Slack) if check fails.

 Write a CronPolicy: